Pet-Friendly Places in Fairfield County Last Updated: August 2023

-Cranbury Park in Norwalk offers 227 expansive acres of wooded trails and a pet-friendly environment including a dog park for off-leash fun.
+Although most state parks require that dogs be leashed at all times, Cranbury Park in Norwalk offers 227 expansive acres of wooded trails and a pet-friendly environment including a dog park for off-leash fun.
 The Great Lawn presents a dramatic backdrop for wedding receptions and festivals all year long.
 The park also features a challenging 18-hole Disc Golf Course that winds in and out of the woods.

-The Hilton Garden Inn in Norwalk is family- and pet-friendly, and convenient to many of Fairfield County’s best attractions, including the Maritime Aquarium, SoNo Collection Shopping Mall, the Ridgefield Playhouse and the Connecticut’s Beardsley Zoo, plus restaurants of every kind and price range, and parks and recreation areas to exercise your furry friend.
+The Hilton Garden Inn in Norwalk is family- and pet-friendly, and convenient to many of Fairfield County’s best attractions, including the Maritime Aquarium, SoNo Collection Shopping Mall, the Ridgefield Playhouse and Connecticut’s Beardsley Zoo, plus restaurants of every kind and price range, and parks and recreation areas to exercise your furry friend.